 - 2 heaped teaspoons granulated sugar

-- 1 part soda water/club soda
+- 1 part soda water, club soda, or lemon-lime soda

 - Sprig of fresh mint to garnish

-- Place sugar in a food processor and pulse until it reaches a super-fine but not powdery consistency then add it to the bottom of the glass.
+- By the Glass: Place sugar in a food processor (affiliate link) and pulse until it reaches a super-fine but not powdery consistency then add it to the bottom of the glass.
 Gently press together the limes & sugar.
 Bruise the mint leaves by clapping them between your palms, rub them on the rim of the glass and drop them in.
 Next, half fill the glass with crushed ice, add the rum & stir.
 Top up with crushed ice, a splash of soda and a sprig of mint.